Last updated on August 13th, 2025 at 10:42 am

 Ans.
 There are two types of motivation.
 These are intrinsic and extrinsic.
 Intrinsic means internally motivated and extrinsic means motivation from outside.

 Ans.
 Players show aggressive behavior by hitting or using abusive language.
-They may also push, insult or threaten other players.
+They may also push, insult, or threaten other players.

 (ii) What kind of aggression is shown by Vijay?

 Ans.
 The land of aggression shown by Vijay is hostile aggression.
-He may have insulted, hurt, used abusive languages against other players and he was punished for the same.
+He may have insulted, hurt, or used abusive languages against other players and he was punished for the same.

 (i) What is sports psychology?